adstriegel/cse20289-fa24/hw/hw03/README.md

 % ls
 ```

-Using either `scp` or an application such as [FileZilla](https://filezilla-project.org), download the Word document as well as the created PNG.
+Using either `scp` from your local machine or an application such as [FileZilla](https://filezilla-project.org), download the Word document as well as the created PNG.
 Open up the image as well as the Word doc to confirm that they were created correctly.

-### Task 1c - Share Group Access
+### Task 1.3 - Share Group Access

 For this homework, we will be using the group repository that you created in the first assignment (ex. `group-cse20289-fa24-striegel`).
 If you are in a group, select one group member to host the repository.
 Make sure if you are in a group to extend collaborator access to each of your group members.
 If you are working individually, you will not need to extend collaborative access but you should use that same group repository location.

+> If you forgot to extend collaborator access to the instructor and grading TA, now might be a good time to do so as well.

 Create an appropriate `hw/hw03` directory for where to place your source code for the homework.
 Create a `README.md` file and include the names of the group members as well as the e-mails of any group members.
-Do an initial commit of your repository.
+Identify any installed packages that you have added to your virtual environment.
+Do an initial commit of your repository making sure to prepend your message with `hw03`.

+Appropriately define a `.gitignore` as needed.

 ### Task 1d - Create the Files